Daniel Linville

-Daniel Linville is an American politician and business owner, currently serving as a Republican Assistant Majority Whip in the West Virginia House of Delegates, representing the 16th district.
+Daniel Linville is an American politician and business owner who served as a Republican Assistant Majority Whip in the West Virginia House of Delegates, representing the 16th district.

 Early life

 Linville was born and raised in Milton, West Virginia to parents Carla and Steve Linville and graduated from Marshall University.

 Career

 Political career

 Linville was appointed to the West Virginia House of Delegates as a member from the 16th district in August 2018 after C.E.
 Romine resigned for health and personal reasons.
 He successfully sought reelection in the 2020 general election.

-In addition to his party leadership position in the House, Linville serves as the chair of the Technology & Infrastructure Committee.
-He additionally serves on the Finance Committee; Committee on Senior, Children and Family Issues; and the Small Business Entrepreneurship and Economic Development Committee.
-Linville is also a member of several interim committees, including the Employee Suggestion Award Board, of which he serves as chair; the Select Committee on Infrastructure, of which he serves as vice chair; the Joint Standing Committee on Finance; the Legislative Oversight Committee on Regional Jail and Correctional Facility Authority; and the Joint Committee on Technology.
+In addition to his party leadership position in the House, Linville served as the chair of the Technology & Infrastructure Committee.
+He additionally served on the Finance Committee; Committee on Senior, Children and Family Issues; and the Small Business Entrepreneurship and Economic Development Committee.
+Linville was also a member of several interim committees, including the Employee Suggestion Award Board, of which he served as chair; the Select Committee on Infrastructure, of which he served as vice chair; the Joint Standing Committee on Finance; the Legislative Oversight Committee on Regional Jail and Correctional Facility Authority; and the Joint Committee on Technology.

+Linville resigned from the West Virginia House in June 2026 and was subsequently appointed as Director of Special Projects, a position in the administration of Governor Patrick Morrisey.